encoredev/encore/docs/ts/migration/express-migration.md

 You can now gradually break out specific endpoints using the Encore's [API declarations](#apis) and introduce infrastructure declarations for databases and cron jobs etc. This will let Encore.ts understand your application and unlock all Encore.ts features.
 See the [Feature-by-feature migration](#feature-by-feature-migration) section for more details.
 You will eventually be able to remove Express.js as a dependency and run your app entirely on Encore.ts.

-For more thoughts on migrating an existing backend to Encore.ts, check out our [general migration guide](/docs/how-to/migrate-to-encore).
 You can also [join Discord](https://encore.dev/discord) to ask questions and meet fellow Encore developers.

 #### Forklift example